Gibberlings3/Skills-and-Abilities/README.md

 - Divine Channeling (3 slots): The character decreases spellcasting time by 1.
 - Divine Intervention (4 slots): The character becomes immune to death magic and vorpal strikes.
 - Blessing of the Faithful (5 slots): The character grants a +1 bonus to Thac0, +1 bonus to AC, and +1 bonus to all saving throws for the character and all allies within 15 feet.

+**CONDITIONING:**  This proficiency epitomizes pushing ones body harder, faster, and further.
+All abilities are cumulative.
+- Fortitude (1 slot): The character gains a +2 bonus to save vs. Paralysis / Poison / Death
+- Dash (2 slots): The character is able to move 10% faster.
+- Blind-Fight (3 slots): The character maintains the ability to fight well, and becomes immune to becoming blinded.
+- Tireless (4 slots): The character does not become fatigued to include after using rage or frenzy.
+- Fast Healing (5 slots): The character regenerates 1 hit point per round.
+This will stack with other methods of regeneration.

 **BOW:**  This weapon class allows the character to use Long bows, Composite Long bows, and Short bows.
 Only Fighters, Rangers, and Paladins can use the Composite Long bow.
 Thieves can choose this category, but are restricted to Short Bows only.